-2. Keyboard power (3-pin KB\PWR)
+2. Keyboard power (3-pin KBPWR)

 This jumper allows you to enable or disable the keyboard wake-up feature.
-Set this jumper to pins 1-2 if you wish to wake up the computer when you press a key on the keyboard (the default is the Space Bar).
-Set this jumper to pins 2-3 to disable this feature.
-This jumper is set to pins 2-3 (Disabled) by default.
+Set this jumper to pins 2-3 (+5VSB) if you wish to wake up the computer when you press a key on the keyboard.
+This feature requires an ATX power supply that can supply at least 1A on the +5VSB lead, and a corresponding setting in the BIOS.

+3. Line out selector (two 2-pin J3001, J3002) (on audio models only)